Darcy Ward: Junior career

-Darcy Ward started his speedway career as a junior in his native Queensland.
+Ward started his speedway career as a junior in his native Queensland.
 He qualified for five Australian Under-16 Championships from 2003–2007, with a best finish of second in 2005 and again in 2007.

 2009

-In 2009, he rode for Unibax Toruń during the 2009 Polish speedway season and King's Lynn Stars in the 2009 Speedway Premier League.
+In 2009, Ward rode for Unibax Toruń during the 2009 Polish speedway season and King's Lynn Stars in the 2009 Speedway Premier League.
 He also appeared for AC Landshut in Germany.
 Ward's first meeting in the Polish Ekstraliga was the Pomeranian-Kuyavian Derby between Toruń and Bydgoszcz at Polonia Stadium.
 In this match he scored seven points.
 Toruń won his meeting 51–39.
 Unibax Toruń won the regular season and after qualified for the Ekstraliga Final.
 In the final, Ward scored 11 points but his team lost to Falubaz Zielona Góta 80:88.
 In total, Ward scoring 63 points and 11 bonus points to record an average of 1.396.

 Ward won the 2009 World Under-21 Championship in Goričan, Croatia with 13 points.
 He also rode for Australia team at the Under-21 World Cup.
 In a qualifying round he scored a maximum 15 points, but Australia finished third and were knocked out of the competition.

 At home in Australia, Ward won the Australian Under-21 Championship in Gosford, the first of three straight Under-21 titles.
 He also finished ninth in his first run at the senior Australian Championship held over three rounds.
 Ward also won the Queensland Under-21 Championship in 2009.

 With the King's Lynn Stars in Britain's Premier League, Ward won the League Championship, Knockout Cup and Premier Trophy.

 2010

 In 2010, Ward signed with Elite League team the Poole Pirates.
 Poole finished second in the 2010 Elite League.

-At home he won his second straight Australian Under-21 title at Mildura's Olympic Park Speedway.
-Ward finished the meeting in third place on 11 points, but went on to win the 4-lap final.
+At home, Ward won his second straight Australian Under-21 title at Mildura's Olympic Park Speedway.
+He finished the meeting in third place on 11 points, but went on to win the four-lap final.
 He then finished third in the three round Australian Championship behind Chris Holder and fellow Queenslander Troy Batchelor.
 Ward also won the New South Wales Championship at the Oakburn Park Speedway in Tamworth.